codacy/docs/docs/getting-started/which-permissions-does-codacy-need-from-my-account.md

 # Which permissions does Codacy need from my account?

-Codacy Cloud uses [OAuth](https://oauth.net/) to handle logins and supports the following providers:
+Codacy Cloud uses the OAuth protocol to handle logins and supports the following providers:

 -   [GitHub Cloud](#github-cloud)
 -   [GitLab Cloud](#gitlab-cloud)